johannesugb/johannesugb.github.io/_posts/wip 2026-03-23-mesh-shaders-for-everything.md

 ## Glossary

-For this blog post, I have used both, Vulkan resources and DirectX resources, so I'd like to clarify terminology upfront to avoid confusion:
+For this blog post, I have used both Vulkan and DirectX resources.
+Therefore, terminology is clarified upfront to avoid ambiguity:

 | Term | Explanation |
 | ----------- | ----------- |